 7. Re-use past effective holiday season marketing strategies

 If it’s not broken, why fix it, right?
 If there are any creative holiday season marketing campaigns you have used that in the past and they produced great results, there is no reason why you should not use them again.
 But be careful not to over-do it.
 While the best starting point for your holiday marketing is holidays past; doing things exactly the same way over and over again can turn out to be monotonous and boring.
 So re-use an idea, but do not execute it in exactly the same manner as previous years.
 Take a look at the marketing strategy you employed this time last year, and evaluate what worked, what did not and which elements you could improve this year.

-With timeous planning, and the tips given above, you can come up with the best holiday season marketing campaign that will boost revenue for your business this year!
-The most important step is to start the planning now before it is too late!
+With timely planning, and the tips given above, you can come up with the best holiday season marketing campaign that will boost revenue for your business this year!
+The most important step is to start the planning before it is too late!